 After a life of working hard, you want the assets you have acquired to be protected and the loved ones in your life to be taken care of.
-Fortunately, with a Canton estate planning lawyer, you can make provisions before passing that will help ensure that your life’s work and the people you love are cared for in the way you see fit.
+Fortunately, with a Canton estate planning and probate lawyer, you can make provisions before passing that will help ensure that your life’s work and the people you love are cared for in the way you see fit.

 Slater & Zurz has been instrumental in helping thousands of clients create the circumstances that allow them to remain at the helm and control important decisions regarding their estates when they become incapacitated or pass on.
 Call (330) 968-2547 to speak with a lawyer in Canton and let us help you protect your future.

 After a person dies, many legal issues may arise that can cause problems in the administration of their estate.
 With the decedent no longer present, their affairs — most often financial — must be settled in a just way and in a manner that reflects the desires, when appropriate, of the person who has passed.

 In Ohio, you have the power to make arrangements that will subsequently govern the disbursement of your estate upon death.
 Doing so is important for those who want to control what happens to the assets they have acquired after years of hard work.
 Without making provisions, your property is subject to the general probate laws of disbursement.

 Probate is invoked upon a person’s passing and exists to validate a will — when there is one — and ensuring that the estate is administered in a legally acceptable manner.